ros-hybrid-behaviour-planner/so_data/README.md

 * **gradient**: sets sensor value to current gradient vector (see method `get_current_gradient`)
 * **bool_attractive**: sets sensor value to True/False based on if the attractive gradient source (goal_radius) was reached or not (see method `get_goal_reached`)
 * **bool_all**: sets sensor value to True/False based on the strength of influence of the gradients nearby.
 Length < 0.1 leads to true (0.0 will be hardly reached)
+* **neighbors**: sets sensor value to True/False based on the presence of neighbors in the environment

 More options can be integrated if necessary.